ProgrammingBlockchain/ProgrammingBlockchain/implementations/hiddenbitcoinkey_storage_hd_wallet_md.md

 ### SHD wallet

 This is the wallet structure I have implemented.
 Ok, you got me, I just came up with this word.
 It does not exist and nobody uses it.
-But in my mind it stands for **S**tealth **H**ierarchical **D**eterministic wallet.
+But in my mind it stands for **S**tealth and **H**ierarchical **D**eterministic wallet.
 It is the best way to describe what I built.
 Before I get into the code I would like to note I have only implemented the Stealth part of it, becuase it was a low hanging fruit.
 I am not sure stealth addresses will have any use in the future of Bitcoin.

 A stealth address looks like this: ```waPXAvDCDGv8sXYRY6XDEymDGscYeepXBV5tgSDF1JHn61rzNk4EXTuBfx22J2W9rPAszXFmPXwD2m52psYhXQe5Yu1cG26A7hkPxs```